mbertrand/mitopengpt/README.md

 Search was created with [OpenAI Embeddings](https://platform.openai.com/docs/guides/embeddings) (`text-embedding-ada-002`).

-First, we loop over the documentation urls and generate embeddings for each chunk of text in the page.
+First, we looped over OCW content (primarily PDF's) and generated embeddings for each chunk of text in the page, saving them to a postgres database.

 Then in the app we take the user's search query, generate an embedding, and use the result to find the pages that contain similar content